 - take part in discussions and feedback any relevant information to their class.

 We want to help children to excel in an area they love.
 For children who have a passion for Computing, we have introduced our roles of Digital Leaders.
-Digital Leaders have been around for many years, but vary for from school to school.
+Digital Leaders are supported by Mr Loynds and take their responsibility seriously.
 At Trawden Forest Primary School, our Digital Leaders:

 - Attend regular meetings - Meetings may also include training to look at technologies and apps to develop knowledge and expertise across school.